University of Florida word mark

 What is UFIRST?

 UFIRST is foremost the proposal and agreement routing and approval tool for all UF Sponsored Programs.
 It doesn’t replace submission tools like Fastlane or Grants@Heart.
 Every proposal submitted from the University to all sponsors – federal, state, industry, non-profit and all others – must be routed through the UF approval chain in UFIRST.
 A budget will need to be created in UFIRST in order to submit for review and approval.
-The proposal content may be in other systems like Fastlane, Grants@Heart, etc., or may be in email or paper files which should be attached in UFIRST.
+The proposal content may be in other systems like Fastlane, Grants@Heart, etc., or may be in electronic files which should be attached in UFIRST.

 In addition, UFIRST is the award management tool collecting all award demographic and management data.
 It is the source of all institutional award reports.
 All award prior approvals are requested through UFIRST.